couchbaselabs/vagrants/README.md

 ## Building Couchbase

 The subdirectory `cbdev_ubuntu_1204` contains a Vagrant configuration for building Couchbase from source; for Ubuntu 12.04.
-With this you should be able to build with the following:
+With this you should be able to build the master branch with the following:

 *outside on host*: